 One other sample I will mention is the Austin Men’s Naked Yoga group.

 This group has been around for a while and has become known for their annual outdoor yoga camp in which outdoor physical activities are combined with yoga practice.
 This kind of camping experience attracts those who are into naturism.
-Similar outdoor retreats are offered by other men’s naked yoga groups.
+Similar outdoor retreats are offered by other men’s and women’s naked yoga groups.

 The earliest Western encounter with Indian yogis was in the 4th century BC, when the army of Alexander the Great advanced into India.
 Alexander met men whom the Greeks called gymnosophists (“naked philosphers”).

 One of Alexander’s companions, Onesicritus, is quoted in Strabo’s Geography, Book 15, Sections 63-65, as saying that these yogins (Mandanis ) practiced aloofness and “different postures – standing or sitting or lying naked – and motionless.”

 There is also a reference to nakedness in Yoga scriptures.
 The Bhagavata Purana says: ”A person in the renounced order of life may try to avoid even a dress to cover himself.
 If he wears anything at all, it should be only a loincloth, and when there is no necessity, a sannyāsī should not even accept a danda [walking stick].
 A sannyāsī should avoid carrying anything but a daṇḍa and kamandalu [oblong water pot].”